janercz/tetris-c/README.md

-# tetris-c
+# Tetris
-Basic Tetris game in C
+A tetris game in C for windows terminal.